armory/docs/content/en/plugins/terraform/install/configure.md

 * Static
 * Terraform remote backend

 If you’re not using AWS, you should configure one of the other credential types in your Named Profile.
-If you don't see a credential that suits your use case, [submit a feature request](https://feedback.armory.io/feature-requests).

-For information about how to configure a Profile, see [Configuring a profile](#configuring-a-named-profile).

 **AWS**